bryanbloomquist/molly-pony/README.md

 ### Easy Mode

-Each round 4 random Cutie Marks will be displayed, each with a hidden set value.
+Each round 4 Cutie Marks will be displayed, there value is visible to the player.
 The user clicks on them until their score matches the target score, if they do so they unlock one of 12 ponies in the open field.
 Once they find all 12 the game is over, and there is no penalty for going over the target too many times.

 ### Normal Mode

-Same as Easy mode, except that there are now 24 ponies to be rescued, and after the 10th time going over the target score, the user loses the game.
+Same as Easy mode, except that there are now 24 ponies to be rescued, and the Cutie Mark point values are hidden now.

 ### Hard Mode

 Same basic game play as Normal mode, except now the cutie marks hidden values randomly change each game, and can be as high as 9.
 There are also 60 ponies instead of 24.
-You still lose after 10 failed attempts.

 ### Follow up